ade-ryzki/POTOFOLIO/README.md

 # Yo!Photo Project

 Welcome!
-This is our final project for the `Glints Part Time Boot Camp` prokect, this website is still in **development**!
+This is our final project for the `Glints Part Time Boot Camp` project, this website is still in **development**!
 Built with React, Redux and CSS.

 ## Installation and Setup Instructions